 Now let’s crunch some numbers to put things into perspective!

-Suppose a business had 1000 customers at the start of a month and by the end of the month it dwindled to 900.
+For example, a business has 1000 customers at the start of a month and by the end of the month, the number has dwindled to 900.

 Number of customers that are lost at the end of the period (Churn) = 1000-900= 100